oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 - [Issue #272](https://github.com/oasis-tcs/sarif-spec/issues/272): "Request: provide 'first seen' timestamp for results"

-    Define the `resultProvenance` object with the following properties:
+    Define a `resultProvenance` object with the following properties:

     - `firstDetectionTimeUtc` of type `string` in `date-time` format, optional.
     - `lastDetectionTimeUtc` of type `string` in `date-time` format, optional.